JVL725/GoKart-Manufacturing---Indian-Karting-Race-2025/README.md

 This repository documents the design and fabrication of a Go-Kart chassis as part of a collaborative engineering project.
 The primary objective was to develop a lightweight, structurally sound frame capable of supporting vehicle components and ensuring driver safety.
 The chassis was built from steel tubing and fabricated using conventional manufacturing techniques: cutting, grinding, and welding.

-## Objectives

-* Design a space-frame chassis that is lightweight and strong.
-* Ensure driver safety through an integrated roll cage.
-* Maintain a low center of gravity for better handling.
-* Facilitate easy assembly and cost-effective fabrication.

 ## Team contributions

 The important responsibilities to be handled were Designing, Analysis and finally the fabrication process which was carried out by the whole team.
 The design team modeled the chassis geometry using CAD and various load and stress calculations were performed using Ansys software by the analysis team.
 The base of a manufacturing process is deciding the material.
 I was responsible for researching and finalizing the chassis material.
 I also contributed in the fabrication process especially in the cutting and grinding processes.